abar494/wdcc-react-lab/spec/Session-01.md

 Again, notice the use of `{}` to access the values of our props.
 We can use this syntax anywhere within our JSX.

-Rather than referencing `props` all over the place within our component code, a common practice is to instead use JavaScript *object dereferencing* syntax to directly gain access to our individual props:
+Rather than referencing `props` all over the place within our component code, a common practice is to instead use JavaScript *object destructuring* syntax to directly gain access to our individual props:

 ```jsx
 function AboutMe({ name, age }) {